hhc97/steam_achievement_tracker/README.md

 3. Please note that just like on the Dashboard, it may take a few minutes to pull all the relevant game data depending on how many games you own, indicated by the presence of the white loading icon at the bottom of the page.
 Similar to the game list on the Dashboard, you may observe some games being deleted from the Lifetime Stats table; don't be alarmed, this just means the removed games likely don't support Steam achievements.

 4. After your Lifetime Stats table has been fully populated, your Reputation score will be updated again, as it is a function of your completion statistics and total review score.
-If it changes, it will persist across all pages.
+If it changes, it will persist across all pages (such as the Dashboard and Review Forum).

 ### Account Settings
 1. The account settings page looks like this: